mantidproject/mantid/docs/source/release/v6.0.0/diffraction.rst

 ############

 - Added refined :ref:`func-BackToBackExponential` coefficients (from standard Ceria run) to ENGIN-X Parameters.xml so A, B and S are guessed automatically.
 - The plot pane in the Engineering Diffraction GUI can now be undocked from the main window, making this more clear, especially with the fit browser open.
 - The fitting tab now creates a WorkspaceGroup that stores the model string, the fit value and error on each parameter for each loaded workspace.
-- Sequential fitting now provided in fitting tab by average value of a log set in settings.
+- Sequential fitting now provided in fitting tab by average value of a log set in settings

 Improvements